frc2881/2019-RobotCoprocessor-Vision/README.md

 __true__ will pass the forward-facing camera and __false__ will pass the rear-facing camera.

+The forward-facing camera is rotated 90 degrees before being passed into the video stream, compensating for the rotated mounting of the camera.
+This allows the camera to provide a much longer field of view (in front of the robot) while still being able to see right in front of the robot (caused by the altitude of the mounting point).

 Marker lines are overlayed on the camera stream showing the path the robot will travel if moving straight and distance markers for 5', 10', and 15'.